thexdesk/mission-control/README.md

 ./install
 ```

+You'll still need to configure the `.env` file, setting your client ID and secret from the reddit app you can create [here](https://reddit.com/prefs/apps/).

 ## Environment variables

 The following environment variables are expected to be set for ruby.
+If you used the `./install` file, the only ones you'll need to set are `CLIENT_ID` and `SECRET`.

 | variable | example value | purpose |
 | --- | --- | --- |